T-3B/rhefo/README.md

 ## Installation
 TODO (I'm thinking of placing everything - rhefo.sh + plug-ins - in a subfolder in PATH, easier to remove things when I drop an add-in).
+Or put everything directly in PATH (plug-ins havin a prefix "rhefo-...") and in the rhefo code add a flag to --uninstall for easier update.

 ## Usage & examples
 This script will optimize any folder/file inputs given, with the possibility to write outputs to another directory (or optimize inplace).\